apache/flink/docs/ops/config.md

 The default memory sizes support simple streaming/batch applications, but are too low to yield good performance for more complex applications.

-  - `jobmanager.heap.size`: Sets the size of the *Flink Master* (JobManager / ResourceManager / Dispatcher) JVM heap.
+  - `jobmanager.memory.process.size`: Total size of the *Flink Master* (JobManager / ResourceManager / Dispatcher) process.
-  - `taskmanager.memory.process.size`: Total size of the TaskManager process, including everything.
-Flink will subtract some memory for the JVM's own memory requirements (metaspace and others), and divide and configure the rest automatically between its components (network, managed memory, JVM Heap, etc.).
+  - `taskmanager.memory.process.size`: Total size of the TaskManager process.

+The total sizes include everything.
+Flink will subtract some memory for the JVM's own memory requirements (metaspace and others), and divide and configure the rest automatically between its components (JVM Heap, Off-Heap, for Task Managers also network, managed memory etc.).

 These value are configured as memory sizes, for example *1536m* or *2g*.